gmurro/VLSI/Notes.md

 ## TODO

 2) SAT implied constraints
+3) CP and SMT implied constraints vertical
 4) symmetries in dual model CP
 5) search
+6) Symmetry breaking SMT
+7) best way to search for solutions in CP also when rotation is allowed.

 ### Instance 5 SAT execution
 - pairwise amo: 40,498s